-Weaning foods are important at this crucial transition phase for our babies as well as us mothers, as our little ones step into this whole new world of food.
+Weaning foods are important at this crucial transition phase for our babies, as our little ones step into this whole new world of food.

 Weaning is nothing but introducing of semi-solid foods and solid foods to babies; such foods are also called weaning foods, given while still breast feeding to gradually replace the mother’s milk with other foods.

 This is the stage where their little bodies are growing faster and need all the nutrition to support their growth.
 While introducing weaning foods for the first time there are a lot of questions crossing our mind.
 We as parents are concerned about how our little ones will take the new food.
 How well is their body going to respond to these weaning foods or how much should we begin with – there are many questions like these that arise.